DraqueT/PolyGlotPDF/README.md

-PolyGlot
+PolyGlot Java 8 Bridge
 ========

-PolyGlot is a conlang construction toolkit.

-For full user documentation, see: http://draquet.github.io/PolyGlot/readme.html or the readme file included in the application download.
+PolyGlot Java 8 Bridge is a standalone utility allowing PolyGlot (a modular, Java 12 app) to use non-modular elements.